Northern Highlands Regional High School

 Career & Academic Pathways: Senior Internship Program

 The Senior Internship provides eligible students with an opportunity to engage in experiential learning outside of the traditional classroom environment.
 Through this in-depth internship, students will gain real-world experiences that are meaningful and relevant.
 To advance student learning, internship placements will be based on personal interests, aspirations, and potential career paths.
-Through this individualized learning opportunity, students will gain valuable interpersonal and intrapersonal skills that are critical components for college and career readiness.
+Through this individualized learning opportunity, students will gain valuable interpersonal and intrapersonal skills that are critical components of college and career readiness.
 Students who complete the internship requirements will obtain credit for participating in a full year, half year or summer internship.The internship program will be capped at 30 students per semester.

 The internship must be school approved and meet the guidelines consistent with the New Jersey Department of Education Administrative code, N.J.A.C.
 6A:19-6:4, Structured Learning Experiences.
 It is the responsibility of the student to provide transportation to and from the internship site.